stellaKK/mobileInfo/README.md

 # mobileinfo

-This project use vueJS framework.
+This project uses vueJS framework.
 The app allows users to browse or search mobile devices.

 ## Build Setup